edward-tobilko/linkedIn-clone/README.md

 - Jest Tests
 - Git / GitHub

-If you like this project don't forget to turn on a star for it.
+If you :+1: this project don't forget to turn on a :star: for it.